open-formulieren/open-forms/CONTRIBUTING.md

 On your local machine, create a new branch, and name it like:
 - `feature/some-new-feature`, if the changes implement a new feature
 - `issue/some-issue`, if the changes fix an issue
+- `refactor/some-change`, if the change consists in refactoring or cleaning up existing code
+- `docs/some-change`, if the change concerns documentation

 Once you have made changes or additions to the code, you can commit them (try to keep the commit message descriptive but short).
 If an issue already exists